 Step 1: Pick Your Squirrel Trap

-• Light Weight Galvanized Steel - Sturdy and Durable, the finest wire mesh won't be bitten open by those small animals' teeth.
+- Light Weight Galvanized Steel - Long-lasting and sturdy, the finest wire mesh won't be bitten open by those small animals' teeth.
 It's not fit for opossum or big squirrel, since they can bite the trap broken and escape.

 The first thing you have to do is buy a live trap specially designed for squirrels.
 They’re basically metal cages that come with a trip-lever positioned in the back of the cage.
 They work for trapping squirrels both inside and outside.